Predator X (character): Publication history

-Predator X debuted in New X-Men #34 (2007), created by Christopher Yost, Craig Kyle, and Paco Medina.
-He later appeared in issues 36, 42-46, the 1981 Uncanny X-Men series, and the 2007 "X-Men: Messiah Complex" storyline.
+Predator X debuted in New X-Men #34 (2007), and was created by Christopher Yost, Craig Kyle, and Paco Medina.
+It later appeared in issues 36, 42-46, the 1981 Uncanny X-Men series, and the 2007 "X-Men: Messiah Complex" storyline.

 Fictional character biography

-Predator X is a group of artificial, mutant-hunting creatures created by the Weapon Plus program and William Stryker to combat the coming of the "mutant Anti-Christ".
-They are augmented with metal taken from the mutant Mercury, leaving her traumatized.
+Before his death, William Stryker requested a living weapon to combat the mutant Anti-Christ, which resulted in the creation of three mutant-hunting creatures called "Predator X".
+Part of Mercury's metallic skin is removed to augment Predator X, leaving her traumatized.
+Two of the Predators are killed by Sentinels and X-23 respectively, while the third escapes.

-After Dust scars him, Matthew Risman is fixated on training Predator X to kill her.
-Despite this, Predator X senses the mutant it was originally created to destroy, turns, and heads off to find it as the Purifiers follow.
-Predator X is later killed by Wolverine.
+Predator X heads toward the X-Mansion and is confronted by Surge, who instructs the students to head to the infirmary.
+In pursuit of the wounded mutants, Predator X overcomes Surge and attacks the infirmary.
+Wolverine destroys Predator X by letting it eat him, then tearing his way out of its stomach.

 Following the events of Utopia, Scalphunter is kidnapped by a group of non-mutant superhumans.
 When the X-Men attempt to rescue him, several Predators attack them before being killed.
 A sixth Predator X operates in New York City before being killed by Fantomex.

 Powers and abilities

-Predator X possesses superhuman physical abilities that enable it to move at superhuman speeds for long periods of time.
-Additionally, it can absorb materials from the surrounding environment to repair itself, track mutants by their genetic signature, and generate acid.
+Predator X is highly resistant to physical damage, being able to draw in materials from the surrounding environment to reform itself.
+Predator X also possesses superhuman strength and endurance, as well as the ability to track mutants by their genetic signature and generate acid.
+Predator X was reported to run at speeds of 100 km/h for nineteen hours without slowing down.